Meanwhile (Futurama): Plot

-The Professor notices the device has been stolen and is repeatedly looping time, and worries the universe could be damaged.
-He also warns that anyone leaving the shelter could be destroyed if the device is subsequently reused less than ten seconds later, because the anti-chronitons would not know where to send that person back.
-Bender betrays Fry's theft of the device, and, using the shelter, the crew approach the Vampire State Building to save him.
-By this time, Fry is tired after falling for so long and accidentally lets go of the button.
-He is instantly killed when he hits the ground, but Leela picks up the button from Fry's splattered remains and uses it to loop the final seconds of Fry's life.
-The Professor, being outside the time shelter, tries to stop her and is seemingly vaporized when Leela presses the button.
-After several loops, Bender engineers a method of saving Fry's life using an airbag he contains.
-Fry survives this time, but lands on the button, smashing it and freezing time throughout the universe for everyone and everything except himself and Leela.
+The Professor realizes that the time button has been stolen as he worries about the universe being in peril.
+He also warns that anyone leaving the shelter could be beyond reformation if the device is subsequently reused less than ten seconds later, After learning of Fry’s guilt in the device’s theft from Bender and using the shelter, the crew arrives at the Vampire State Building to save him.
+By this time, Fry is tired after falling for so long that he ends up letting go of the button.
+He instantly dies upon hitting the ground, but Leela picks up the button from Fry's splattered remains and uses it to loop the final seconds of Fry's life.
+Emerging from the time shelter, the Professor tries to stop her and is seemingly vaporized when Leela presses the button.
+Following several failed attempts, Bender engineers a counter-strategy that involves an airbag he contains.
+The plan succeeds and Fry is finally saved, only for him to inadvertently land on the button, destroying it and causing time throughout the universe for everyone and everything except Fry and Leela to come to a complete halt.

-With the world theirs alone, Fry and Leela conduct their wedding themselves and spend what is, for them, decades romantically wandering the stationary world.
-A mysterious glimmer bothers them from time to time, but otherwise, they are very happy.
-In old age, they go to the top of the Vampire State Building to drink the champagne Fry had laid out there before the button was destroyed.
-The glimmer finally reveals itself to be the Professor, who was shifted into a different time frame instead of being killed.
-He has been trying to find the button for decades and, since Fry has kept the pieces, is able to rebuild it with one key modification – the next press will restore the entire universe to the instant before the Professor conceived of the device and erase everyone's memory of all events since then.
-Despite having enjoyed growing old together, Fry and Leela both agree to relive their lives and the Professor presses the button.
+With the world theirs alone, the couple conduct their wedding themselves and spend what is, for them, decades romantically wandering the stationary world.
+A mysterious glimmer bothers them from time to time, but otherwise, they are satisfied.
+In old age, they return to the Vampire State Building to drink the champagne that Fry had laid out there prior to the button's destruction.
+The glimmer finally reveals itself to be the Professor, who had actually been shifted into a different time frame instead of being killed.
+He has been trying to recover the time button all this time and, since Fry had kept it in spite of its current state, is able to fix it with a single modification – its next usage will return the entire universe to the point in time prior to its conception and wipe everyone's memories of all events since then.
+Despite having enjoyed growing old together, Fry and Leela both agree to relive their lives as the Professor presses the button.